emiraga/hhvm-deploy-ideas/README.md

 =============

-This is optional but I present two different ways you can pre-populate some data and make it available to you PHP code at runtime.
+This is optional but I present two different ways you can pre-populate some data and make it available to your PHP code at runtime.

 First is `use_php_cache_priming=1` which generates php files, which are then compiled into an `cache_priming.hhbc` and can be used at runtime.